Solomon Islands: Religion

 The religion of Solomon Islands is 92% Christian.
-The main Christian denominations are: Anglican 35%, Catholic 19%, the South Seas Evangelical Church 17%, the United Church 11% and Seventh-day Adventist 10%.
-Other Christian denominations are the Jehovah's Witnesses, the New Apostolic Church (80 churches) and the Church of Jesus Christ of Latter-day Saints.
+The main Christian denominations are: Anglican 35%, Catholic 19%, the South Seas Evangelical Church 17%, the United Church 11%, and Seventh-day Adventist 10%.
+Other Christian denominations are the Jehovah's Witnesses, the New Apostolic Church (80 churches), and the Church of Jesus Christ of Latter-day Saints.

 Another 5% adhere to aboriginal beliefs.
-The remaining adhere to Islam or the Baháʼí Faith.
-According to the most recent reports, Islam in Solomon Islands is made up of approximately 350 Muslims, including members of the Ahmadiyya Muslim Community.
+The remaining 3% adhere to Islam or the Baháʼí Faith.
+According to the most recent reports, Islam in Solomon Islands is made up of approximately 350 Muslims, including members of the Ahmadiyya Islamic community.